ethereum/EIPs/EIPS/eip-x.md

 #### CancelDepositRequest

-`sender` has requested to cancel the pending deposit request.
+`operator` has requested to cancel the pending deposit request.

 MUST be emitted when a cancel deposit request is submitted using the `cancelDepositRequest` method.